NOTE: Refresh your browser a few times if you are unable to download the scale.

 The Concepts of Self-Regulation.
 SDT differentiates types of behavioral regulation in terms of the degree to which they represent autonomous or self-determined (versus controlled) functioning.
 Intrinsic motivation is the prototype of autonomous activity; when people are intrinsically motivated, they are by definition self-determined.
 Extrinsically motivated activity, in contrast, is often more controlled (i.e., less autonomous).
 However, SDT differentiates types of extrinsic motivation in terms of the degree to which it has been internalized, suggesting that the more fully it is internalized and integrated with one’s self, the more it will be the basis for autonomous behavior.
 There are four different types of behavioral regulation, defined in terms of the degree to which the regulation of an extrinsically motivated activity has been internalized and integrated.
 They are external regulation, introjected regulation, identified regulation, and integrated regulation, in order from the least to the most fully internalized (see Ryan & Deci, 2000, for more on this).
 Introjection refers to taking in a regulation but not accepting it as one’s own; identification refers to accepting the value of the activity as personally important, and integration refers to integrating that identification with other aspects of one’s self.
 External and introjected regulation are considered relatively controlled forms of extrinsic motivation, whereas identified and integrated regulation are considered relatively autonomous.
 Finally, within SDT there is a concept of Amotivation, which means to be neither intrinsically nor extrinsically motivated–in other words, to be without intention or motivation for a particular behavior.

 The Self-Regulation Questionnaires assess domain-specific individual differences in the types of motivation or regulation.
 That is, the questions concern the regulation of a particular behavior (e.g., exercising regularly) or class of behaviors (e.g., engaging in religious behaviors).
 The regulatory styles, while considered individual differences, are not “trait” concepts, for they are not general nor are they particularly stable.
-But neither are they “state” concepts, for they are more stable than typical states which fluctuate easily as a function of time and place.
+However, neither are they “state” concepts, for they are more stable than typical states which fluctuate easily as a function of time and place.
 The format for these questionnaires was introduced by Ryan and Connell (1989).
 Each questionnaire asks why the respondent does a behavior (or class of behaviors) and then provides several possible reasons that have been preselected to represent the different styles of regulation or motivation.
 The first two questionnaires were developed for late-elementary and middle school children, and concern school work (SRQ-Academic) and prosocial behavior (SRQ-Prosocial).
 Their validation is described in the Ryan and Connell (1989) article.
 Since then, several others have been developed that are intended for adults.
 The Treatment Self-Regulation Questionnaire has been widely used in the study of behavior change in health care settings.
 A validation article of the TSRQ was published by Levesque, Williams, Elliot, Pickering, Bodenhamer, and Finley (2007).
 The following SRQs are displayed in this section of the web site.

 Academic Self-Regulation Questionnaire (SRQ-A)